Performance Tuning Guide

 Layer construction.
 You can use the automatic layer construction by using

-also affects the performance a lot.
-You can fix a large global batch size and try a few choices ofnum_micro_batches
+num_micro_batchesalso affects the performance a lot.
+You can fix a large global batch size and try a few choices ofnum_micro_batches.

 Reducing Runtime Overhead